Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 done so, please do before you start implementing this lab.
 " %}

+Before starting, make sure to read through the entire class, `RedBlackTree.java`, especially the provided node class.
+Make sure to also read the comments for each method!

 ### Exercise: Rotations

 Now we have seen that we can rotate the tree to balance it without violating the binary search tree invariants.
 Now, we will implement it ourselves!

 In `RedBlackTree.java`, implement `rotateRight` and `rotateLeft`.

+{% include alert.html type="info" content="
-For your implementation, make the new root have the color of the old root, and color the old root red.
+**INFO:** **For your implementation, make the new root have the color of the old root, and color the old root red.
+Make sure to do this or you won't pass the tests!**
+" %}

 *Hint*: The two operations are symmetric.
 Should the code significantly differ?
 If you find yourself stuck, take a look at the examples that are shown above!